How Any Artist

 A Successful Online Profile

-Whether you've been on social media for a while or are just starting out, occasionally stepping back and thinking things through is always a good idea.
+Whether you've been on social media for a while or are just starting out, occasionally evaluating how things are going always a good idea.
 Assuming your presence is public and your goal is to get the word out about your art, consider the big questions first.
 Why specifically are you on social media?
 What are your reasons?
 What is your purpose in spreading the word?
 Most importantly, what's in it for us-- your audience-- and why should we care?

 Before we get going, a huge distinction has to be made between public and private.
 This article is about public social networking profiles, not private lives or personal matters.
 Private lives are for private pages, not public ones.
 The focus here is on artists who are on social media specifically to get the word out about their art to the public.
 You have to approach this task pretty much like you would approach any other job, as a duty to introduce, talk about and make an argument for your art, to show that you're dedicated and committed to being an artist, and to demonstrate that your art deserves to be included in the overall conversation.